-For orders added in back office, the tax code rate (sum of tax components) will be used to calculate the tax amount to apply to each order row.
+For orders added in the back office, the tax code rate (sum of tax components) will be used to calculate the tax amount to apply to each order row.

 For orders downloaded from a sales channel, the tax amount is determined by the channel.

-When items are added to sales orders, Brightpearl assigns a tax code to the order row based on the following rules.
+For downloaded sales orders, Brightpearl assigns a tax code to the order row based on the following rules.
 Tax codes can also be manually updated on order rows prior to invoicing the sale.